venkatperi/webpkr/README.md

 ```

 ## Getting Started

- Install with npm
+ Install with `npm`:

 ```bash
 $ npm install -D webpkr webpack
 ```

-Create `src/index.js` and add this:
+Create `src/index.js` and add:

 ```javascript
 console.log('Hello, world');
 ```

+By default, `webpkr` looks for config scripts in the `webpack/` subdirectory.
 Create a `webpack` subdirectory in your project's root and add file `index.js` in it:
 ```bash
 $ mkdir webpack
 $ touch webpack/index.js